Frequently Asked Questions (FAQ)

 What is the participation criteria?

 Participation in BRI is by invitation only.
 Full criteria may be found on the Join BRI page of the Membership section of the website.
 Active participants may nominate new participants or you may nominate yourself.

-Nominees must be either the Chief Executive Officer (CEO) or report directly to the CEO of a human services planning, development, and/or delivery functions in an organization.
+Nominees must be either the Chief Executive Officer (CEO) or report directly to the CEO of human services planning, development, and/or delivery functions in an organization.
 This person, by virtue of his/her position, should or could impact the human services system in a community, state, or region.

 Are there attendance requirements?

-Ordinarily, yes; new participants receive an invitation for three years; if they do not attend at least once in that time, they will be dropped from the invitation list.
-Some participants have attended for ten, twenty, thirty or more years, never missing a session!
+Yes.
+Prospective members receive an invitation for up to three years.
+If prospective members does not attend at least once in that time, they will be dropped from the membership list.
+Some participants have attended for ten, twenty, thirty, or more years, never missing a session!
 Of course, we all have conflicts.
 We ask that participants attend each year, but in case of conflicts, early notification is